cmp1129/whack-a-mole/README.md

 # Whack a mole!

-A little and fun game :3
+A little and fun game :3 If you want to play, click [here](https://cristinamateos11.github.io/whack-a-mole/)

 ### How to play